foprel/snowflake-101-training/hands-on-lab-2/README.md

 alter table MARKETING.WEBSITE.EVENTS
     rename column event_page to event_url;
 ```

+Click on `Databases > MARKETING > WEBSITE > Tables > EVENTS` to review your changes.

+Try to figure out if there is another way to use the DATA_ENGINEER role with the ENGINEER_WH.

 Try to perform the same alteration with the DATA_ANALYST role.
 Notice how you are not able to change the table because you have insufficient permissions.